minio/warp/README.md

 ### Per Request Statistics

-By adding the `--analysis.v` parameter it is possible to display per request statistics.
+By adding the `--analyze.v` parameter it is possible to display per request statistics.

 This is not enabled by default, since it is assumed the benchmarks are throughput limited, but in certain scenarios it can be useful to determine problems with individual hosts for instance.